Neutral Citation No. NILST 1

 18. A substantial upward adjustment may be appropriate in the most serious cases, for example, those involving a substantial number of murders, or if there are several factors identified as attracting the higher starting point present.
 In suitable cases, the result might even be a minimum term of 30 years (equivalent to 60 years) which would offer little or no hope of the offender’s eventual release.
 In cases of exceptional gravity, the judge, rather than setting a whole life minimum term, can state that there is no minimum period which could properly be set in that particular case.”

-21. I have concluded that the appropriate minimum period that the prisoner should serve is sixteen years.
-This will include the period spent in custody on remand before his trial.
+31. Having taken all these factors into account, I have concluded that the appropriate minimum term in this case is seventeen years.
+This will include the time spent on remand.